Shared Certificates for Neural Network Verification: Proof Sharing with Templates

-\paragraph{Proof Sharing with Templates} Leveraging this insight, we introduce the idea of proof sharing via templates, showcased in \cref{fig:template}.
-There we use a relaxation obtained from a robustness proof $N_{1:k}(\spec_{1}(\vx))$ at layer $k$ to create a template $T$.
-After ensuring that $T$ is verifiable, it can be used to shortcut the evaluation of further proofs, e.g., of $\spec_{2}(\vx), \dots, \spec_{5}(\vx)$.

-Formally we decompose this into two sub-problems: the generation of proof templates and the matching of relaxations corresponding to other properties to these templates.
+Leveraging this insight, we introduce the idea of proof sharing via templates, showcased in \cref{fig:template}.
+We use an abstraction obtained from a robustness proof $N_{1:k}(\spec_{1}(\vx))$ at layer $k$ to create a template $T$.
+After ensuring that $T$ is verifiable, it can be used to shortcut the verification of other regions, e.g., of $\spec_{2}(\vx), \dots, \spec_{5}(\vx)$.
+Formally we decompose proof sharing into two sub-problems: (i) the generation of proof templates and (ii) the matching of abstractions corresponding to other properties to these templates.
+For simplicity, here we only consider templates at a single layer $k$ of the neural network and we show an extension to multiple layers in \cref{sec:robustn-advers-patch}.

-Our goal in proof sharing is to construct a suitable template $T$ at layer $k$ by using the relaxations produced by the verification procedure, so that $T$ captures further relaxation at layer $k$ obtained from propagating unseen $\spec(\vx)$, yet still ensure that $T$ verifies.
-As it can be challenging to capture all input regions with a single $T$, we allow a set of templates $\mathcal{T}$.
-Finding a set of templates is formally stated as:
+Our goal is to construct a template $T$ at layer $k$ that implies the postcondition and captures abstractions at layer $k$ obtained from propagating several $\spec_i(\vx)$.
+As it is challenging to find a single $T$ that captures abstractions corresponding to many input regions, yet remains verifiable, we allow a set of templates $\mathcal{T}$.
+We state this formally as: \begin{problem}[Template Generation] For a given neural network $N$, input $\vx$ and set of specifications $\spec_1, \dots, \spec_r$, layer $k$ and a postcondition $\post$, find a set of templates $\mathcal{T}$ with $|\mathcal{T}| \leq m$ such that: